Karelics/odom_transformer/README.md

 An example parameter file is provided in the params directory.

-And example launch file is provided in the launch directory.
+An example launch file is provided in the launch directory.

 ## Updates and contributions